Apple, Facebook and Spotify remove 'The Alex Jones Show,' Infowars over hate speech

 Those pages were ultimately taken down for "glorifying violence, which violates our graphic violence policy, and using dehumanizing language to describe people who are transgender, Muslims and immigrants, which violates our hate speech policies," Facebook says.
 Jones was placed on a 30-day block "for his role in posting violating content to these pages," the company said.

-Facebook said none of its actions was due to false news found on Infowars-related sites.
+Facebook said none of its actions were due to false news found on Infowars-related sites.

-The cumulative actions by the tech companies were hailed by Infowars' detractors with one person applauding "a little courage shown by our tech titans. ...
+The cumulative actions by the tech companies was hailed by Infowars' detractors with one person hailing "a little courage shown by our tech titans. ...
 Its good to see companies step up when people so flagrantly propagate falsehoods."

 Infowars has so far declined comment on the situation.
 But during his commentary show Monday morning on Infowars, host David Knight talked about the situation, saying, "So the censorship continues and it escalates."